awsdocs/amazon-ecr-user-guide/doc_source/repository-policy-examples.md

 The following repository policy allows some IAM users to pull images \(*pull\-user\-1* and *pull\-user\-2*\) while providing full access to another \(*admin\-user*\)\.

 **Note**
-For more complicated repository policies that are not currently supported in the AWSManagement Console, you can apply the policy with the [https://docs.aws.amazon.com/cli/latest/reference/ecr/set-repository-policy.html](https://docs.aws.amazon.com/cli/latest/reference/ecr/set-repository-policy.html) AWS CLI command\.
+For more complicated repository policies that are not currently supported in the AWS Management Console, you can apply the policy with the [https://docs.aws.amazon.com/cli/latest/reference/ecr/set-repository-policy.html](https://docs.aws.amazon.com/cli/latest/reference/ecr/set-repository-policy.html) AWS CLI command\.

 ```
 {